 Del Castillo has commented on several occasions that the former leader of the Sinaloa Cartel granted her the rights to the content of the interview she conducted with Sean Penn are hers.
 In fact, in a video, the drug trafficker posted a video, which circulated on social networks, saying that it is exclusive content "for Miss Kate del Castillo".

-In view of this, in an interview with her sister Veronica, presented on the program Suelta la Sopa, Kate pointed out that "while Mr. ("El Chapo") is alive, I have absolutely nothing, because he can change his opinion tomorrow or the day after".
+Given this, in an interview with her sister Veronica, presented on the program Suelta la Sopa, Kate pointed out that "while Mr. ("El Chapo") is alive, I have absolutely nothing, because he can change his opinion tomorrow or the day after".

-The persecution of Enrique Peña Nieto
+The persecution by Enrique Peña Nieto

 Kate del Castillo was a key player in the Attorney General's Office (PGR) recapturing Joaquín "El Chapo" Guzmán on January 8, 2016, in the Mochis, Sinaloa.
 However, the actress was unable to set foot in Mexico for almost three years due to the investigation opened against her.